[Recipe 2] LAMB and PINE-NUT SAMBUSEK

 Add spices and stir well.
 Cover and cook over a very low heat for about 5 minutes, stirring once or twice, until aromatic.

-♦ Reserve half the spiced lamb mixture, about 1½ cups (250g/8 oz) for the Lamb and pine-nut sambusek (Lebanese pastries).
+♦ At this stage, scoop out half the spiced lamb mixture, about 1½ cups (250g/8 oz), and reserve for the Lamb and pine-nut sambusek (see recipe 2 below).

-To the remaining spiced lamb mixture (in fry-pan) add rice, carrot and stock.
+To the remaining spiced lamb mixture (in frying pan) add rice, carrot and stock.
 Stir and bring to the boil.
 Turn down heat, cover and simmer for 10 minutes.
 Add spinach and cook, uncovered, for a further 3–5 minutes or until rice is tender and liquid absorbed.
 Stir occasionally.
 Season well with salt and pepper.

 Meanwhile, toast your pine nuts.

 ♦ Reserve half (65g/2¼ oz) of the toasted pine nuts for the Lamb and pine nut sambusek.

 Serve pilaf with pine nuts scattered on top.

 - To save time, the nuts can be toasted, and the spinach chopped, while the rice is cooking.

 - Half a 400g (15 oz) can chickpeas (garbanzo beans) or lentils; drained and rinsed, can be added with the rice for variety.
 Freeze the extra half can (drained and rinsed) in a small plastic container, for up to 3 months.

 - Leftover chopped roast chicken can be added with the spinach, for the ultimate meat fest!